openapi-generators/openapitools-generator-action/README.md

 The Docker tag of the openapitools/openapi-generator-cli image to use.
 See [the DockerHub repo](https://hub.docker.com/r/openapitools/openapi-generator-cli/tags) for available tags.

+### `template-dir`

+The path (with respect to the current directory/the workspace) to the folder containing the template files.
+See user-defined [templates](https://openapi-generator.tech/docs/templating#modifying-templates) via options.

 ### `command-args`

 Additional arguments to pass through to the [generate](https://openapi-generator.tech/docs/usage#generate) command.